Mahad-maano/Spotify-Data-Analysis/README.md

 19. Calculate the correlation between `danceability` and `energy` for all songs.
 20. Identify artists whose total number of songs in the dataset exceeds the average number of songs per artist.

+# Platform
+For this project, we are using **PostgreSQL** as the database management system to store and analyze the `spotify` dataset.
+PostgreSQL provides powerful SQL capabilities, making it ideal for executing complex queries, performing aggregations, and extracting meaningful insights from the data efficiently.